jsb02-ed/codvideo/SP3/README.md

 # SP3 - Final exercises

 In this folder you will find some scripts that do different stuff with video, python, FFmpeg and Docker.
-Everything will be explained later.
+Everything is explained in the document.

 ## Before you start...
 You must set your own FFmpeg installation location before you run any script that calls FFmpeg.
 You will find a variable called `ffmpeg_install` in `video_converter.py`.